Gravel — Product Requirements Document

 Traditional routing libraries answer “what is the shortest path?”
 Gravel answers a harder question: “how does that path degrade when edges fail?”
 This matters because:

-• Disaster response plans assume road networks remain functional; they rarely do
+• Disaster-response plans assume road networks remain functional; they rarely do

 • Rural and mountain communities depend on single critical routes that have no viable detours